zzhangjii/learning-library/ApplicationIntegration-labguide.md

     Approve Request human activity.
 Use it now, as a regional manager, to reject the new order request:

-      - Click the *Workspace* option in the upper-right corner of the *Initiate Request* page.
+      - Click the *Workspace* button in the upper-right corner of the *Initiate Request* page.

-      - See that, since you are also in the Regional Manager role, a task appears for you:
+      - See that, since you are also in the Regional Manager role, a task appears for you in the *Workspace*:

         ![](./media/image99.png)